ERGeorgiev/safety-heatmap/docs/consideration-multiple-reports-per-user.md

 ## Storage

-Most of these limitations may not need a database and can be stored in-memory on the server given the low lifespan of 15 minutes per user, given an IP.
+Implementing most of these limitations may not need a database and can be stored instead in-memory on the server given the low lifespan of 15 minutes per user, given an IP and sticky user sessions (AWS feature).

 What about when the servers scale and the user may be switched to a different server?
 To prevent that from happening, we can use sticky server sessions that "stick" users to the same servers - https://serverfault.com/questions/941563.
 That may be sufficient to start with.
 If this doesn't work, we may have to store the IPs in the database under ShIp#192.000/000 with a TTL of 15min.